TheDotProtocol/tauos/docs/COMPREHENSIVE_SUMMARY.md

 - **Production Ready**: Live applications with real users

 ### 🎉 **Ready for Public Launch**
-The TauOS project is now **95% complete** and ready for public launch with:
+The TauCore™ project is now **95% complete** and ready for public launch with:
 - ✅ **Live Applications**: mail.tauos.org and cloud.tauos.org
 - ✅ **Complete Infrastructure**: Database, security, monitoring
 - ✅ **Professional Website**: www.tauos.org with marketing materials